The UGA Career Outcomes Initiative

 - The Career Center office uses it in student and parents’ orientation sessions and in counseling appointments

-- Each semester's' current graduates are contacted via email before graduation and then again once a month, up to six months after graduation.
+- Each semester, current graduates are contacted via email before graduation and then again once a month, up to six months after graduation.

-- At approximately six months after graduation, non-responders and those still seeking are contacted via a calling campaign.
+- At approximately three months after graduation, non-responders and those still seeking are contacted via a calling campaign.

 - Additional Data Sources: We obtain employment data from both employers and UGA colleges/departments.
 We also mine data for non-responders on social media websites like LinkedIn.